logo

 Wealth fee income grew at a double-digit rate for at least five consecutive quarters through early 2025 and remained a primary driver of Q1 2026 revenue.
 HSBC serves wealth clients predominantly in Asia, where relationship manager capacity and the ability to serve clients across borders are competitive differentiators.

-Personalisation at scale, without technology, requires headcount.
 HSBC said the AI-powered decision assistant already in use for frontline staff is reducing prep time "from hours to minutes" for thousands of users, building on something already in production.
 The bank is also working to codify regulatory procedures into an AI structure to provide relationship managers with structured options and analysis for decision-making.

 HSBC AI governance: the challenge of scaling across two platforms

-HSBC's AI programme now encompasses a self-hosted European LLM partnership, a cloud-native agentic platform with the world's largest cloud provider, 100 active generative AI use cases recorded in its 2025 Strategic Report, and AI productivity tools available to 85% of its employees.
+HSBC's AI programme now encompasses a self-hosted European LLM partnership, a cloud-native agentic platform with the world's largest cloud provider, 100 active generative AI use cases recorded in its 2025 Strategic Report and AI productivity tools available to 85% of its employees.
 How models are selected, validated, monitored and retired across jurisdictions remains outside the scope of either announcement.

 Chat with us WhatsApp